Skyscanner/backpack-react-native/UNRELEASED.md

 **Added:**

 - react-native-bpk-component-navigation-bar:
-  - New `type` prop for `BpkNavigationBarTextButtonIOS` to change the button colour
+  - New `type` prop for `BpkNavigationBarTextButtonIOS` to change the button colour.